top of page

 Civil Servants

-1. civil servants as referred in Law on Manpower;
+civil servants as referred to in Law on Manpower;

-2. civil servants as referred in the Criminal Code;
+civil servants as referred to in the Criminal Code;

-3. a person that receives salary or wage from the state finance or regional finance;
+a person that receives a salary or wage from the state finance or regional finance;

-4. a person that receives salary from a corporation that receives assistance from state finance or regional finance; or
+a person that receives a salary from a corporation that receives assistance from state finance or regional finance; or

-5. a person that receives salary or wage from other corporations that use capital or facilities from the state or the people.
+a person that receives a salary or wage from other corporations that use capital or facilities from the state or the people.

-It is worth point out that in consideration of point (5) above, certain corporation employees are also deemed as civil servants in the event that they are compensated or facilitated by state funds, regardless of the fact that the corporation is state-owned, regional-owned or not.
+It is worth pointing out that in consideration of point (5) above, certain corporate employees are also deemed as civil servants if they are compensated or facilitated by state funds, regardless of the fact that the corporation is state-owned, regional-owned or not.

 State Apparatus